Raymondwu21/StickmanRun/README.md

 # How to Script a Stickman Running Game with Unity

 ## Introduction
 This project is a **2D Stickman Running Game** built using [Unity](https://unity.com) and [Visual Studio Code](https://code.visualstudio.com/) to program it.
-Players control a stickman as they jump over obstacles and survive as long as possible.
 This project is designed for beginners to learn the basics of Unity game development.

-## Overview
 - Developed with **Unity and C#**
 - Features **infinite runner mechanics**
 - Implements **jumping, obstacles, and a scoring system**
 - Includes a **game over system** when hitting obstacles

+## Overview
+Stickman Run is a simple yet addictive 2D endless runner game where you control a stickman who must jump over ground-level obstacles and dodge floating boxes.

+- Objective: Survive as long as possible and increase your score by avoiding obstacles.
+- Controls: Press Space or Up Arrow to jump, and Down Arrow to fall faster.
+- Dynamic Difficulty: Obstacles gradually move faster over time to challenge the player.
+- Scoring: Every obstacle that leaves the screen without hitting the stickman adds 1 point.
+- Game Over: Colliding with the side of a box ends the game and displays the Game Over screen.

 ## Prerequisites
 - Unity (latest version)